Yadav-Ruby/Uptoskill_Internship_Project/README.md

 ##  Overall Summary Dashboard
 <img width="903" height="509" alt="Overall Summary Dasboard" src="https://github.com/user-attachments/assets/6b4bf084-c9ed-4657-8c05-4a0c39fabf6f" />

-This dashboard provides a high-level overview of the internship program.
+🔹This dashboard provides a high-level overview of the internship program.
 It highlights key KPIs such as total interns, companies, colleges, and domains, along with overall trends and distributions.
 It helps stakeholders quickly understand the overall performance and scale of the program.

 ##  Monthly Intern Count